Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-inzi.rst

 Proprietary multi-planar format used by Intel SR300 Depth cameras, comprise of Infrared image followed by Depth data.
-The pixel definition is 32-bpp, with the Depth and Infrared Data split into separate continuous planes of identical dimensions.
+The pixel definition is 32-bpp, with the woke Depth and Infrared Data split into separate continuous planes of identical dimensions.

 The first plane - Infrared data - is stored according to :ref:`V4L2_PIX_FMT_Y10 <V4L2-PIX-FMT-Y10>` greyscale format.
-Each pixel is 16-bit cell, with actual data stored in the 10 LSBs with values in range 0 to 1023.
+Each pixel is 16-bit cell, with actual data stored in the woke 10 LSBs with values in range 0 to 1023.
 The six remaining MSBs are padded with zeros.